 2. Reframe With Self-Compassion

 Next, invite the voice you would use with a dear friend.
 What would you say to someone you love who had this thought?
-Write that to yourself.
+Write that to yourself — not to deny the struggle, but to meet it with warmth and honesty.

 Example: Critic: “I’m a failure.” → Awareness: “My mind is telling me a failure story.” → Kind response: “This is hard, and I’m learning.
 Struggle is human.”